KiwiFlavoredApollo/cobblemon-trainer-battle/docs/commands.md

 cobblemontrainerbattle.migrateitem
 ```

-Following items in the inventory will be migrated:
+Migrates items in the inventory.

-- Neutral Trainer Spawn Egg to Trainer Spawn Egg
+- to Trainer Spawn Egg from Neutral Trainer Spawn Egg
-- Static Trainer Spawn Egg to Mannequin Spawn Egg
+- to Mannequin Spawn Egg from Static Trainer Spawn Egg

 ## Trainer Battle